Gyroscope: Early similar devices

 Essentially, a gyroscope is a top combined with a pair of gimbals.
 Tops were invented in many different civilizations, including classical Greece, Rome, and China.
 Most of these were not utilized as instruments.

 The first known apparatus similar to a gyroscope (the "Whirling Speculum" or "Serson's Speculum") was invented by John Serson in 1743.
 It was used as a level, to locate the horizon in foggy or misty conditions.

 The first instrument used more like an actual gyroscope was made by Johann Bohnenberger of Germany, who first wrote about it in 1817.
 At first he called it the "Machine".
 Bohnenberger's machine was based on a rotating massive sphere.
 In 1832, American Walter R. Johnson developed a similar device that was based on a rotating disc.
 The French mathematician Pierre-Simon Laplace, working at the École Polytechnique in Paris, recommended the machine for use as a teaching aid, and thus it came to the attention of Léon Foucault.

 Foucault's gyroscope

 In 1852, Foucault used it in an experiment demonstrating the rotation of the Earth.

-It was Foucault who gave the device its modern name, in an experiment to see (Greek skopeein, to see) the Earth's rotation (Greek gyros, circle or rotation), which was visible in the 8 to 10 minutes before friction slowed the spinning rotor.
+It was Foucault who gave the device its modern name, in an experiment to see (Greek skopeein 'to see') the Earth's rotation (Greek gyros 'circle, rotation'), which was visible in the 8 to 10 minutes before friction slowed the spinning rotor.